Sydney – cruise the Hawkesbury River on a mailboat for a perfect day trip – Scotland on Sunday Travel

 Yes, those American sound-alike place names really do grace the edge of the hidden Hawkesbury River, one of Australia's most glorious waterways, just an hour by train north of Sydney's throbbing business-focused hub.
 I take a 'quiet' carriage for uninterrupted views, and soon I'm relaxing, leaving the city's packed outer suburbs, weaving through densely wooded slopes, glimpsing creeks and the nose-diving waterfalls until, suddenly - the

-money shot – the dazzle of sun-kissed water – a stretch of silver contained in a bowl of zig zag hills.
+Snacks, meals and drinks are served to tourists taking the mini cruise along the river.
+Pic: riverboatpostman.com.aumoney shot - the dazzle of sun-kissed water - a stretch of silver contained in a bowl of zig zag hills.
 Above its tree line, brushing the rim and lifted by thermals, I spot three ticks, circling with slow deliberation.

 Home- dwelling hawks?
-Since the 1960s hundreds of Aussies have made this semi-reclusive, eco-conscious setting their Shangri-la–one that’s served every day by the famous Riverboat Postman, ferrying mail, essential provisions and latterly scores
+Since the 1960s hundreds of Aussies have made this semi-reclusive, eco-conscious setting their Shangri-la--one that's served every day by the famous Riverboat Postman, ferrying mail, essential provisions and latterly scores

 of (possibly not so welcome) mini-cruising tourists here to gawp at their water's edge bliss.